ImperialCollegeLondon/safedata_validator/docs/using_safedata/overview.md

    including text, taxonomy and spatial searches of the published datasets.

 3. The project Zenodo community: this is a project specific grouping of Zenodo records which provides DOIs and download access for the actual data files.
+Each project using the `safedata` system will have it's own **separate** Zenodo community.

 4. The [`safedata` R
    package](https://cran.r-project.org/web/packages/safedata/index.html), which is an R